-&lt;sup>3Although we apply the transformation of coded manifesto data recommended by Lowe et al. (2011), a more general modeling of the complete "data generating process" would require to model the assignment of categories to issue-specific scales, and then use them to extract the party's position on an ideological dimension.
+3 Although we apply the transformation of coded manifesto data recommended by Lowe et al. (2011), a more general modeling of the complete data-generating process would require modeling the assignment of categories to issue-specific scales, and then using them to extract the party's position on an ideological dimension.
 This would require an endogenous statistical selection between positional and saliency information.
+4 Each issue-specific position is constructed by subtracting the logarithms of each pole's quasi-sentence count.
+As

-&lt;sup>4Each issue-specific position is constructed by subtracting the logarithms of each pole's quasi sentence count.
-As suggested by Lowe et al. (2011), we also add 0.5 to each pole, which "makes position estimates created from very small counts more stable, while barely affecting those derived from more reasonable numbers of sentences" (Lowe et al., 2011, p.132).
+^{} Each issue-specific position is constructed by subtracting the logarithms of each pole's quasi-sentence count.
+As suggested by Lowe et al. (2011), we also add 0.5 to each pole, which "makes position estimates created from very small counts more stable, while barely affecting those derived from more reasonable numbers of sentences" (Lowe et al. 2011, 132).